clekremer/portfolio3_hangman/README.md

     - is it prevented to enter other characters then letters?
     - is it prevented to enter more then one letter?
     - is it prevented to enter the same letter again?
+    - is it prevented to simply hit enter button?
     - do I get proper notifications for above validation controls?
  - At the end of game:
     - Do I get proper feedback if I have won or lost?